Forex Market Sessions: How Time Works

 The forex market is closed from Friday evening (22:00 UTC) until Sunday evening (22:00 UTC).
 Any positions held over the weekend are exposed to gap risk: if major news breaks while markets are closed, price can open significantly higher or lower than where it closed on Friday.

 This is particularly relevant for traders using tight stop-losses.
-A gap can bypass a stop entirely.
-Understanding forex risk management in the context of weekend gaps is something every trader holding positions into Friday close should think through.
+A price may move beyond your stop-loss level entirely.
+Understanding forex risk management in the context of weekend gaps is something every trader holding positions into Friday close should consider carefully.

-Public holidays reduce liquidity even during normally active sessions.
-Check your broker’s published holiday schedule and factor it into your planning.
+Major public holidays in financial centres can reduce market liquidity and increase spreads.
+Check your broker’s published holiday schedule and include it in your trading plan.

 A Note on Daylight Saving Time

 The session times listed above are standard UTC times.
 But London, New York, Sydney, and Tokyo all observe daylight saving at different times of year, and not all of them shift on the same date.
-This means the overlap windows shift slightly depending on the time of year.
+This means the overlap windows change throughout the year depending on the time of year.

-For example, when the US shifts to summer time but Europe has not yet done so, the London-New York overlap temporarily shrinks.
+For example, when the US shifts to summer time but Europe has not yet done so, tDaylight saving changes temporarily alter the timing and duration of session overlaps.
 Most platforms include a built-in session clock that handles this automatically.
 You can cross-reference against a reliable forex market hours reference when in doubt.

 For Traders Based in South Asia